 Project Status: DBI issued the Demolition Permit on May 8, 2018.
 Additional existing below grade foundation remains were discovered in July, August and September delaying completion of demolition until the fourth quarter of 2018.
 The Site Permit application was submitted to DBI on December 21, 2017 and was issued on December 5, 2018, inclusive of the various approvals required from Planning, DBI, SFFD, DPH and BSM.
 A five-month review duration was anticipated to obtain the Site Permit, which took nearly 12 months, resulting in further delay to subcontractor procurement and construction activities.
 Attempts to mitigate these delays include a commitment from DBI to assist in expediting the permit addendum schedule.
 Some success has been realized, with the deep foundation addendum S1 submitted to DBI on December 14, 2018 and issued by DBI on April 3, 2019.
-The foundation and superstructure addendum S2 was submitted to DBI on March 7, 2019 and is expected to be issued by July 2019.
+The foundation and superstructure addendum S2 were submitted to DBI on March 7, 2019 and was approved on July 23, 2019.
+The 95% Construction Documents milestone was reached on August 26, 2019.
+From this several permit addenda were submitted to DBI on August 27, 2019.
+These addenda were S3: Building & MEP, S4: Fire Sprinkler and S5: Fire Alarm.
+Addendum S6: Emergency Responder Radio Communication System was submitted on September 24, 2019.

 Clark Construction was selected to be the Construction Manager/General Contractor (CM/GC) through a competitive solicitation in July 2017.
 Clark leads a team of "Core Trade Subcontractors," specifically: C/S Erectors for the exterior building envelope, Southland Industries for mechanical and plumbing, and Rosendin Electric for electrical.
 Their Preconstruction initial estimate in January 2018 reported a nearly \$30M over budget amount.
 Cost reduction efforts were presented to the Capital Planning Committee (CPC) on April 30, 2018.
 The presentation described that after two separate value-engineering (cost reduction) efforts yielding reductions of \$12.35M + \$14.3M without diminishing adversely the integrity of the program, and inclusive of additional bond generated funding of \$8.7M made available to the TCFSD, the \$6.65M budget deficit remained.
 When factoring appropriate contingency to this \$6.65 million budget deficit, it has produced an \$8.65 million deficit in funding.
 The resulting outcome of the CPC meeting, Capital Planning staff directed the ESER Program Manager to suspend four (4) ESER 2014 projects - 2 police and 2 fire - to approximate the \$8.645M.
-These projects will remain suspended until such time as the trade bid packages are largely bought-out and the true TCFSD budget deficit understood.
+These projects will remain suspended until such time as the trade bid packages are largely bought-out and the true TCFSD budget deficit understood, expected to occur in December 2019 to early 2020.